Code-Institute-Submissions/Ray-yar-piggame_NovResub/README.md

 ## Media
 * The photos used as the dice were taken from open source site

-## Acknowledgements
+## Acknowledgments

 ---

-I decided to develop this game as a real-life game, those who needs to pass their time for some fans this should be their first choice.
+I decided to develope this game as a real-life game for those who needs to pass their time with fans, and this should be their first choice.

- I have seen gitHub repositories, basic concept of making this game was from their and some other use able concepts that make the game more powerfull was by myself.
+ I have seen multi gitHub repositories related to this game, basic concept of making this game was from their and some other useable concepts that could make the game more powerfull was developed by myself.

  * Huge thanks to my mentor <a href="https://github.com/guidocecilio" target="_blank"> Guido Cecilio Garcia Bernal</a> guided me throughout this project.